Get

 12. Keep Training Sessions Short

-Shiba Inus have a relatively short attention span, so keep training sessions brief but frequent.
+Shiba Inus has a relatively short attention span, so keep training sessions brief but frequent.
 5 to 10-minute sessions several times a day are more effective than one long session.
 Focus on one command at a time, gradually increasing the difficulty level as your Shiba Inu progresses!

 Can I Seek Professional Training Services?